Richard Stanley (director): Return to mainstream (2018–present)

 In December 2018, it was announced Stanley was returning to film with an adaptation of The Colour Out of Space with Nicolas Cage set to star.
 The film, Color Out of Space, was released in 2020 and became a critical success with Stanley being praised for his return.

 In a Q&A session upon the release of the film, Stanley revealed it was the first in a trilogy of H.P.
 Lovecraft adaptations, and that he was currently writing an adaptation of The Dunwich Horror.

-Abuse allegation
+In March 2025, it was announced Stanley had been signed as executive producer on Michael Zaiko Hall's dark thriller The Palace.
+John Fessler from Side Street Studios is set to produce along with Ascent Films.
+Casting is underway with the film due to shoot in late summer in Salem, Massachusetts.
+The film, which will be billed as "Richard Stanley Presents The Palace", is described by producers as "a 1960s thriller homage with an underlying commentary on the current state of cinema".

+In August 2025, it was reported that Stanley would write the screenplay for The Twisted Childhood Universe film Winnie-the-Pooh: Blood and Honey 3.

+Shooting commenced on Stanley's latest project in August 2025, Steel Donkeys, a psychedelic horror comedy based on his own screenplay.

+Paranormal journalist and historian (2007–present)

+Stanley has contributed papers on esoteric history to the Sauniere Society journal and multiple feature articles to the Fortean Times, the United Kingdom's foremost paranormal journal.
+His biography of the German Holy Grail historian, Otto Rahn – Grail Hunter will be published in the United States by Inner Traditions in August 2025.

+Controversy

-In March 2021, screenwriter Scarlett Amaris, who previously collaborated with Stanley on several projects, alleged in a blog post that she had been in an abusive relationship with him.
-Subsequently SpectreVision, which produced Color Out of Space, announced it would no longer work with Stanley and that all future revenue from the film would be donated to anti-domestic violence charities.
+In March 2021, screenwriter Scarlett Amaris, who collaborated with Stanley on several projects (including Color Out of Space), claimed in a blog post that she had been in an abusive relationship with him.
+Subsequently SpectreVision, which produced Color Out of Space, announced it would no longer work with Stanley and that all future revenue from the film would be donated to unspecified anti-domestic violence charities.

-On October 25, 2021, entertainment news outlet Deadline reported Stanley has filed criminal complaints for libel and harassment in response to the accusation.
+On 25 October 2021, entertainment news outlet Deadline reported Stanley has filed criminal complaints against Amaris for libel, harassment and loss of income.
+The 2024 documentary film Shadowland includes Stanley's commentary on the allegations.

+In 2024, Shadowland producer Kalle Kinnunen alleged that investigations are still ongoing in France.